Jacobian-Adaptive Weighting for Stability: Enhancing Long-term Rollout of Neural Partial Differential Equation Solvers via Spatially-Adaptive Regularization: Experiments

 \subsubsection{Setup and Computational Efficiency}

 \textbf{Configuration:} The model is first trained conventionally on a mixed dataset comprising relatively lower Reynolds numbers ($\text{Re} \in \{100, 200, 300\}$).
 During testing, the conditions are strictly extrapolated to $\text{Re}=400$.
 At this Reynolds number, the flow develops much more vigorous von K\'{a}rm\'{a}n vortex streets that are unseen in the training set.
 In testing, the model must perform 200 continuous steps of autoregressive prediction (sampled at 5 Hz, equivalent to a physical time span of 40 seconds) to rigorously examine the accumulation of errors over time.
-In this experiment, all compared methods uniformly adopt FiLM-UNet as the backbone architecture.
+In this experiment, all compared methods uniformly adopt Feature-wise Linear Modulation UNet (FiLM-UNet) as the backbone architecture.

 \textbf{FiLM Layer OOD Conditional Input Details:} To achieve continuous generalization across different fluid states, the kinematic viscosity $\nu$ (inversely proportional to $Re$) is input to the network as a global scalar condition.
-Specifically, this scalar is processed through an MLP mapping network to generate the affine scaling and shift parameters for FiLM (Feature-wise Linear Modulation) layers distributed throughout the UNet backbone.
+Specifically, this scalar is processed through a Multi-Layer Perceptron (MLP) mapping network to generate the affine scaling and shift parameters for FiLM layers distributed throughout the UNet backbone.
 During out-of-distribution testing at $Re = 400$, the network infers these affine transformations based on the continuous mapping learned from the training domain ($Re \in \{100, 200, 300\}$).
 For a detailed discussion of how this FiLM-based dynamic physical scaling mechanism replaces traditional static normalization to preserve physical scale differences, see Appendix~\ref{subsec:app_film}.

 \textbf{Computational Cost Analysis:} Table~\ref{tab:re400_stats} lists the computational overhead and final accuracy of different models.
 Brute-force extension of the traditional Pushforward training window to $\text{PF}(k=10)$ not only causes memory usage to skyrocket (23.44 GB) but also results in exceptionally long training times (over 110 minutes).
 Spectral Normalization with a $k=5$ window, while close to PF($k=5$) in memory and training time, still has an error of $0.431$ at step 200 with limited improvement.
 In contrast, JAWS+PF(5) maintains reasonable memory (14.22 GB) and training time, while reducing the relative $L^{2}$ error at step 200 ($0.106$) by approximately $3.5\times$ compared to the next best method (PF($k=10$) at $0.374$).